 - Requirement: A safe (contamination free) and suitable facility for the protein production process to take place.

-- Provision: this facility is provided by the two ribosomal sub-units each of which is protected by a membrane covering.
+- Provision: this facility is provided by the two ribosomal sub-units.
 When the two sub-units lock together to form the complete ribosome, molecules entering and exiting can only do so through selective clefts or tunnels in the molecular structure.

 - Requirement: A supply of information in a form that the ribosome can translate with a high degree of accuracy.
 The translation must be accurate in order that the correct proteins are produced.